-Whale Watching from the San Diego Shore
+Whale Watching from San Diego Shorelines

-If there’s no time in your itinerary to book a whale watching tour or you’re not a fan of boating in open waters, you may still be able to spot some whales from the shore — if you’re lucky.
+If there’s no time in your itinerary to book a whale watching experience or you’re not a fan of boating in open waters, you may still be able to spot some whales from the shore — if you’re lucky.
 Simply keep an eye out while you’re touring these spots, which are popular with visitors to San Diego anyway.

 One well-loved spot for shoreline whale watching in San Diego is actually La Jolla.
 Try scanning the waters near Ellen Browning Scripps Park above La Jolla Cove, Torrey Pines Reserve, or Birch Aquarium.

 It’s also possible to spot whales from land at Cabrillo National Monument, but it’s all about being lucky (you’re better off seeing whales on a tour).

 Just keep in mind that whale watching tours often whale spotters and the boats can move around the open waters along the California coastline to find roving pods.

 When you watch for whales from the shore, you may or may not spot any on a given day.
 It takes patience but I mention it because you never know.
 If you happen to be near the water during gray whale migration season, keep an eye out.

 More to Things Do in San Diego for Whale Lovers

 If you’re crazy about whales, there are things to do in and around San Diego that you’ll definitely enjoy.
 At SeaWorld® San Diego, you can see orcas, beluga whales, and bottlenose dolphins up close, and there’s a huge array of exhibits featuring other marine animals plus lots of great rides.